veselov/fluentd-jdk-handler/README.md

 into [fluent-logger-java][1].

 If tag ends up being not specified, it is populated from logger name value of the log record.
 If timestamp ends up being not specified, then it is populated from `millis` property of the log record.
+Note that timestamp value as received by this library shall be in milliseconds, however it is converted to seconds (milliseconds are truncated off) before it is passed to the Fluentd library.

 Formatter string is defined as follows:
 * `format := item [ ';' item ... ]`